 COMP 182/L. Data Structures and Program Design and Lab (3/1)

 Prerequisites: Grade of “C-” or better in COMP 110/L or COMP 111B/L; MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A; Lower division writing requirement.
 Corequisite: COMP 182L.
 Introduction to data structures and the algorithms that use them.
 Review of composite data types, such as arrays, records, strings and sets.
 Role of the …

 COMP 196A-Z. Experimental Topics Courses in Computer Science (1-4)

 Prerequisites: Grade of “C-” or better in COMP 122/L and COMP 182/L. Extension of basic addressing concepts to more advanced addressability, such as base register and self-relative addressing.
 Comparative computer architecture focusing on such organizations as multiple register processors and stack machines.
 Basics of virtual memory input-output.
 Introduction to the concept of microprogrammable systems.
 Low-level …

 COMP 256/L. Discrete Structures for Computer Science and Lab (3/1)

-Prerequisites: COMP 182/L; MATH 150A; PHIL 230.
+Prerequisites: Grade of “C-” or better in each of COMP 182/L, MATH 150A, and PHIL 230.
+Corequisite: COMP 256L.
 Study of discrete mathematical structures and proof techniques as used in computer science.
 Discrete structures, such as functions, relations, sets, graphs and trees.
-Proof techniques, such as proof by induction, proof by contradiction and proof by cases.
-Counting techniques.
-Lab: 3 hours per week.
+Proof techniques, such as proof by induction, proof by contradiction and proof by …

 COMP 282.
 Advanced Data Structures (3)